modabas/ModEndpoints/docs/EndpointTypes_MinimalEndpoint.md

 >**Package**: `ModEndpoints.Core`

-MinimalEndpoint within `ModEndpoints.Core` package is closest to barebones Minimal API.
+MinimalEndpoint is the endpoint type that is most close to a Minimal API.
 Request model (if any) defined for a MinimalEndpoint is bound with [AsParameters] attribute.
 Its 'HandleAsync' method supports the following types of return values:

 - string
 - T (Any other type)